mvysny/vok-orm/README.md

 ## Comparison with other database-related libraries

-* [ActiveJDBC](https://javalite.io/activejdbc) has much in common with jdbi-orm; the advantage of jdbi-orm is that we do not require any instrumentation to work (we use only Java language features).
+* [ActiveJDBC](https://javalite.io/activejdbc) has much in common with jdbi-orm; the advantage of jdbi-orm is that we do not require any instrumentation to work (we use only Kotlin language features).
-* [JOOQ](https://www.jooq.org/) is great but requires initial generation of java code from your database scheme (you write your entities by hand with jdbi-orm), and promotes type-safe query building instead of plain SQLs.
+* [JOOQ](https://www.jooq.org/) is great but requires initial generation of java code from your database scheme (you write your entities by hand with vok-orm), and promotes type-safe query building instead of plain SQLs.
   There's the usual set of problems coming with generated classes: you can't add your custom utility functions to those, you can't add validation annotations, etc.
   If you don't mind that, go for JOOQ - it's definitely more popular than jdbi-orm.
 * JPA: just no. We want real POJOs, not a dynamically-enhanced thing managed by the Entity Manager.
 Also see below.
 * Spring JdbcTemplate: not bad but it depends on Spring; jdbi-orm must be able to work on pure JVM, without Spring.
+* [ktorm](https://www.ktorm.org/) looks good, TODO comparison
+* [Exposed](https://github.com/JetBrains/Exposed) looks interesting too, TODO comparison.

 ## Why not JPA